haminhthong/Multi-Agent-ESG-Report-Analyst/README.md

 Semantic image segmentation using DeepLabV3+ architecture with PyTorch.

-## 📌 Introduction

-This project implements DeepLabV3+ for semantic segmentation on Pascal VOC dataset.

 - Pixel-level image segmentation
 - Train custom model
 - Evaluate by mIoU metric